What’s God Doing When Everything Goes Wrong in our Lives?

 Regular readers of this blog know that I typically write out of my own personal experience and only very rarely tell the stories of others.
 There are numerous reasons for my reluctance to tell other people’s stories.

-First, I feel really weird telling other people’s stories and I hate feeling weird.
+First, I feel really weird telling other people’s stories and I really hate feeling weird.
 I also worry excessively (probably neurotically) about violating the privacy of others.
 Moreover, I only know what I know, not what other people know, so I am reluctant to assign motives to others and it’s hard to tell some stories without assigning motives.
 And finally, I avoid offending others unnecessarily and there is no quicker route to provoking an offense than to tell someone else’s story and get it wrong or to assign the wrong motives.

 Sigh.